hashirali-pak/Smart-University-Campus-Network/README.md

 ## 📖 Project Overview

 This project presents the design and implementation of a **Smart University Campus Network** using **Cisco Packet Tracer**.
-The network is designed to provide secure, organized, and scalable communication between different university departments by implementing VLAN segmentation, Inter-VLAN Routing, DHCP, DNS, and Access Control Lists (ACLs).
+The network is designed to provide secure, organized, and scalable communication between different university departments by implementing VLAN segmentation, Inter-VLAN Routing, DHCP, DNS and Access Control Lists (ACLs).

 The project demonstrates how a real university network can be designed using industry-standard networking concepts.